xihaopark/OEL2024/README.md

 3. **Shared Feature Space Across Sub-tasks**:

    - **Objective**: Leverage the inherent similarities in the feature space across different temporal aggregations.
-   - **Implementation**: Although each sub-task (level) has different input sequence lengths, they originate from the same dataset, ensuring that their features lie within a common feature space.
-This allows the reconstruction loss to effectively guide the learning of a unified representation.
+   - **Implementation**: Although each sub-task (level) has different input sequence lengths, they originate from the same dataset, ensuring their features lie within a common feature space.
+This allows the reconstruction loss to guide the learning of a unified representation effectively.

 4. **Flexible and Scalable Decoder**: